tmerle/VanillaGuide/README.md

     MetaMapBWP Integration
 Major change in this fork is color coding for Alliance quests.

-Corrected and standardized coords, corrected spelling and tried to make stuff easier to read.
+Corrected and standardized coords, corrected spelling and working to make stuff easier to read.

 ##**[Download here](https://github.com/Lanjelin/VanillaGuide/releases)**